eth-brownie/brownie/docs/api-test.rst

     Applies the :func:`module_isolation <fixtures.module_isolation>` fixture, and additionally takes a snapshot prior to running each test which is then reverted to after the test completes.
 The snapshot is taken immediately after any module-scoped fixtures are applied, and before all function-scoped ones.

-Coverage Fixtures
-*****************

-These fixtures alter the behaviour of tests when coverage evaluation is active.

-.. py:attribute:: fixtures.no_call_coverage

-    Function scope.
-Coverage evaluation will not be performed on called contact methods during this test.

-.. py:attribute:: fixtures.skip_coverage

-    Function scope.
-If coverage evaluation is active, this test will be skipped.

 ``brownie.test.strategies``
 ===========================